 The Sign-Up Process

-The signing up process is quite easy and what you need to do is filling in personal details, information about your “service”, education, career points, skills, etc.
+The signing up process is quite easy and what you need to do is fill in personal details, information about your “service”, education, career points, skills, etc.

 It is very important to use your real name when signing up to Upwork, this is because they have a very strict policy and your application won’t be successful otherwise.